Skip to main content

 Then there is the idea of your rights in the market - when you buy something does that presuppose that it is then owned by you?
 Buying something is an agreement to exchange one thing for another, usually with money on one side of the exchange because it's more efficient.
 And that agreement and ownership is protected, usually by the force of the state.
 Who else will protect it?

-So when you buy something - land or private property, all you have is a bundle of rights which the state promises to protect.
 There are no guarantees - if the land of a so called nation is successfully invaded, what used to be protected is quickly lost to the greater power of the invader.
 Who will then proceed to institute their own forms of flaky protections and privileges which still oppose nature.

 Nature has made no agreement to uphold your man made rights.
 Weakling man made power can only make a tacit promise to you without insurance.
 Yes, we can quote 'natural law' and say it harmonises with nature.
 But this is just the philosophical and intellectual masturbation commanded by the current authority hoping you won't see the illusion and remain obedient to them.